AllienWorks/BRICKst/README.md

 ## Installation & Usage

-Download or clone this repo, all the files you need are located in ```dist/``` folder.
-Copy them over to your project and start building your app with BRICKst.
+Download or clone this repo.
+Copy the files over to your project and start building your app with BRICKst.

-`index.html` and other files in root folder are for demo/docs purposes, you can refer to `index.html` anytime you need help.
+`docs.html` is included with references to implemented features and example layouts.
 Dedicated website with proper docs will come when BRICKst is somehow ready for production.

 ## Development

-1. copy the `dist/` folder to your project
+1. copy the files to your project
 2. `npm install` to fetch dependencies
-3. `gulp watch` for development compilations
+3. `gulp watch` for development compilations; starts live reloading server via BrowserSync (browse to http://localhost:3000)
 4. `gulp build` for one-time compilation

 ## Todo/Features